-Nearly 50 percent of the high school students surveyed in a new study admit they engage in texting while driving.
+Nearly 50 percent of the high school students surveyed in a study admit they engage in texting while driving.

 The study also finds teens who text and drive are more likely to engage in other risky business behind the wheel, putting themselves and others in danger.

 Researchers at the Centers for Disease Control (CDC) surveyed more than 8500 high school students under age 16.
 Nearly half reported texting while driving within the past 30 days.